ABOUT ME

 I graduated in 2021 from the University of Miami where I studied Psychology and minored in Studio Art, Political Science, Philosophy, English Literature, and Management.
 During my senior year, I began working part-time as a Research Specialist with the Behavioral Science for Policy Lab at Princeton University, where I worked until 2023.

 In my work as an artist, I primarily use portraiture to explore the human condition and my own experiences.
-Extending my artistic pursuits into filmmaking, my short film, waterlogged, blends my academic research with my passion for storytelling and visual arts.
+In recent years I have also extended my artistic pursuits into filmmaking.

-In my free time, I enjoy painting, pickleball, rock climbing, Citibiking around NYC, and thru-hiking trails like the Camino de Santiago and Via Alpina.
+In my free time, I enjoy painting, stop-motion animation, rock climbing, Citibiking around NYC, and thru-hiking trails like the Camino de Santiago and Via Alpina.